Use CELLO2 to predict glioma evolution

 CELLO2 contains curated clinical and somatic genomic information of longitudinally paired gliomas

-CELLO2 is developed and maintained by Wang-Lab@HKUST.
+CELLO is developed and maintained by Wang-Lab@HKUST.

 Gene expression